2 Part Course |

 • Share buy-backs

-• Comparison of premium and standard listings and AIM (Alternative Investment Market)
+• Comparison of ESCC, Transition Category and AIM (Alternative Investment Market)

 Experience

 The trainer is a UK corporate finance adviser with broad experience in UK equity market regulation.
-Following a career in the City advising major European companies, for over 10 years now, he has been presenting corporate finance training courses on takeovers, London listings and the FCA's market abuse and transparency regulation, as well as providing independent corporate finance advice and assistance to clients and professional firms.
+Following a career in the City advising major European companies for over 15 years, he has been presenting corporate finance training courses on takeovers, London listings and the FCA's market abuse and transparency regulation, as well as providing independent corporate finance advice and assistance to clients and professional firms.

 After graduating in modern languages from Downing College, Cambridge, he qualified as a chartered accountant with Price Waterhouse.